chmreid/2022-cloudformation-transclusion-pattern/Readme.md

 ## Limitations

-The big limitation of this technique is dependencies.
+The one limitation of this technique is that the transcluded script can only call libraries that are available in the derfault lambda or automation environment.

 We mentioned that this pattern is useful for AWS Systems Manager automations.
+Most of the automation steps that are calling Python scripts are making changes to AWS infrastructure by calling the AWS API using boto3 or botocore.
 All lambda/automation Python environments have the boto3 and botocore libraries available by default, so no dependencies need to be installed.